rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 We’re using the `is_err` method on the `Result` to check whether it’s an error and therefore unset, which means it *should* do a case-sensitive search.
-If the `CASE_INSENSITIVE` environment variable is set to anything, `is_err` will return false and will perform a case-insensitive search.
-We don’t care about the *value* of the environment variable, just whether it’s set or unset, so we’re checking `is_err` rather than `unwrap`, `expect`, or any of the other methods we’ve seen on `Result`.
+If the `CASE_INSENSITIVE` environment variable is set to anything, `is_err` will return false and the program will perform a case-insensitive search.
+We don’t care about the *value* of the environment variable, just whether it’s set or unset, so we’re checking `is_err` rather than using `unwrap`, `expect`, or any of the other methods we’ve seen on `Result`.

-We pass the value in the `case_sensitive` variable to the `Config` instance so the `run` function can read that value and decide whether to call `search` or `search_case_insensitive` as we implemented in Listing 12-22.
+We pass the value in the `case_sensitive` variable to the `Config` instance so the `run` function can read that value and decide whether to call `search` or `search_case_insensitive`, as we implemented in Listing 12-22.

 Let’s give it a try!
-First, we’ll run our program without the environment variable set and with the query “to”, which should match any line that contains the word “to” in all lowercase:
+First, we’ll run our program without the environment variable set and with the query `to`, which should match any line that contains the word “to” in all lowercase:

 ```text